Learn how to find affordable home insurance in California.

 California homeowners insurance costs $1,188 a year on average from Kin.
 Our HO3 policies cover your home, belongings, other structures, personal liability, loss of use, medical payments, and more.
 We know California’s wildfire seasons are a big concern, and we’ve designed our coverage to be there for you no matter what.

 More than 2 million California homes are at high or extreme wildfire risk, and many insurance companies are dropping customers, leaving homeowners with wildfire exposure in the lurch.
 Cost matters, but don’t settle for a policy that leaves you unprotected for wildfire damage.

 Let’s look at what it takes to offer the best homeowners insurance in California.
-And if you want to see what it means firsthand, apply now for a home insurance quote from Kin.

 Insurance claims from the Camp, Hill, and Woolsey fires totaled more than $12 billion.

 Kin’s California home insurance is backed by Falls Lake Fire and Casualty Company, which is rated A (Excellent) by A.M.
 Best.
 That indicates the financial stability to pay out claims even after widespread disasters.
 So now that you know your claims are covered, let’s talk specifics.

 But it’s the customization that makes Kin’s policies special.